 - a copy of the residence rules of the village, which may include limitations on visitors, pets, use of common areas and amenities, parking or gardening;

-- a copy of the Code of Fair Practice for Retirement Villages; and
+- a copy of the Code of Practice for Retirement Villages; and

-- a notice that informs you about your rights, including the necessity for residence contracts to be in writing and the cooling off period that applies after signing your contract.
+- a notice that informs you about your rights, including the necessity for residence contracts to be in writing, documents you must be given and the cooling off period that applies after signing your contract.

 Details of the two pre-contract disclosure statements can be found in Schedule 1 to the Retirement Villages Regulations 1992.

 Form 1 applies to residence contracts where a ‘premium’ is payable.
 A ‘premium’ is a payment made to secure the right to live in a particular unit in a retirement village.
 It includes the purchase price for a unit in a strata or purple title village as well as the entry payment for a lease village but does not include a payment of $1500 or less paid to secure a lease of 12 months or less.

 Form 1A applies to residence contracts with a term of 12 months or less for which an initial amount of $1,500 or less is payable.

 The disclosure statement has to contain answers responding to a series of questions about the village including the:

 - premium or other entry costs which will be payable to move into the village;

 - an explanation of daily, weekly or monthly operating costs that will be charged;

 - amenities and/or services available, and if fees and charges apply, what is the basis for determining those charges;